jimmc414/promethean_patterns/design_patterns/recursive_inquisitor.md

 3.  **Prompt Assembly:** The Orchestrator injects the entire current State Object into the master Prompt.
 4.  **LLM Invocation:** The Orchestrator sends the prompt to the LLM.
 5.  **Response & Validation:** The Orchestrator receives the JSON response.
 It validates that the JSON is well-formed and contains a valid `next_action`.
 This is a critical `PROBABILISTIC_RESILIENCE` checkpoint.
 6.  **State Transition & Update:** The Orchestrator reads the `updated_state` field from the LLM's response.
 This field becomes the *new, complete* State Object for the next iteration.
-This step is crucial; we trust the LLM's view of the newly integrated state.
+This step is crucial; the system trusts the LLM's view of the newly integrated state.
 7.  **Action Execution:** The Orchestrator inspects the `next_action` field:
     -   If `"ask"`, it extracts the `question_for_user` and presents it.
 It then waits for user input, looping back to Step 2.
     -   If `"conclude"`, it extracts the `refined_pitch`, presents the final result to the user, and terminates the loop.